KVON-CODE/KVON-CODE/Payroll_Fraud/README.md

 * **Midnight Crossover Adjustment**: Automatically detects and links shifts spanning across two calendar days (e.g., 22:00 to 06:00) to ensure chronological continuity.
 * **16.5-Hour Safety Guardrail**: Flags any single shift or combination of shifts exceeding the 16.5-hour safety limit in **RED** on the final dashboard.
-* **Conflict Detection**: Utilizes logic-based auditing to identify "Primary Duty" and "Secondary Duty" overlaps occurring within the same hour, flagging potential fraud for manual review.
+* **Conflict Detection**: Utilizes logic-based auditing to identify "Primary Duty" and "Secondary Duty" overlaps occurring within the same hour in **RED**, flagging potential fraud for manual review.

 ## **Technical Stack**
 * **Language**: C# (.NET Framework).